 The Company applies a practical expedient and does not disclose the value of unsatisfied performance obligations for contracts for which it recognises revenues at the amount to which it has the right to invoice for services provided.

-Revenue recognised in fiscal 2022 relating to performance obligations that were satisfied, or partially satisfied, in previous years was not material.
+Revenue recognised in the year ended June 30, 2023 relating to performance obligations that were satisfied, or partially satisfied, in previous years was not material.

 6. Operating Profit